zarub2k/nuxt3content/content/articles/one.md

 ---
-title: TitleOne
+title: 'Title One'
-description: meta description of the page1
+description: 'meta description of the page1'
 ---

 ## one md